JohanSing/JohanSing/README.md

 I'm a passionate software engineer from Paris.

-- 🚀 &nbsp;I’m currently working on my first business **Enno**, I build a SAAS product to match owners and tenants.
+- 🚀 &nbsp;I'm currently working at Yogosha (Private Bug Bounty Platform) as a full stack developer.
 - 🔭 &nbsp;On side-project, I’m developing a application to organize your futures parties with friends (QRQ).
-- 🌱 &nbsp;These two projects allow me to learn deeply about the Django Rest Framework.
+- 🌱 &nbsp;My side-project allow me to learn deeply about the Django Rest Framework.
 - 💬 &nbsp;Ask me about anything [here](https://github.com/JohanSing/JohanSing/discussions/1).

 ### Back-end